11fishem/AugmentedRealityviaTensorflow/README.md

 When using Tensorflow locally you'll need to have Python 3 installed.
 The current version of Python 3 that works with Tensorflow on Windows in 3.5, but that will likely change throughout this project.

-When running tensorflow, you want to have control of the python and package version numbers, and so I recommend downloading [Anaconda for Windows 64bit](https://www.anaconda.com/download/).
+When running tensorflow, you want to have control of the python and package version numbers, and so I recommend downloading [Install Anaconda for Windows 64bit](https://www.anaconda.com/download/).
 You must have a 64bit version of Python to run Tensorflow from what i've researched, and of course to install a 64bit version of Python you need to have a 64 bit version of windows.
-[Check if you have 64 bit Windows](https://www.lifewire.com/am-i-running-a-32-bit-or-64-bit-version-of-windows-2624475).
+[How to check if you have 64 bit Windows](https://www.lifewire.com/am-i-running-a-32-bit-or-64-bit-version-of-windows-2624475).

+Now that you have Anaconda installed, you can confirm this by typing >conda --version

 (below are syntax templates im saving for when I need them)